-As a securities attorney, I've focused my career on the securities space, just the idea of representing both the issuer and the investor strikes me as difficult.
+As a securities attorney, I've focused my career on the securities space; just the idea of representing both the developer and the investor strikes me as difficult.

-Kurt: How would you know when you've got sufficient disclosure?
+Kurt: How do you know when you've got sufficient disclosures?

 Investors, usually, are primarily concerned about the safety of their investment and their returns.
 Of course, in the EB5 world we know there is a higher, more prevailing desire, and that is to get a Green Card.

 You have to think in terms of the investor; think about what are the facts that I would want to know about this transaction as an investor?
 If there are certain things that an investor would reasonably want to know and which make you very uncomfortable disclosing, I would suggest that that may be an inappropriate conflict to try to quickly resolve and at the very least disclose.

 Robert: You know the disclosure is sufficient when the party that has the conflict asks, “Do you really have to put that in there?”

 Scott: I agree; it can get really uncomfortable at times because if you represent the issuer or the developer as well as the investor, there are sometimes conflicts that rise to the level where you are actually violating your duty as an attorney to both clients simultaneously.
 For example, in the unfortunate circumstance where a development maybe not working out as anticipated, you may have a duty to alert the investor—whom you have been shepherding through the process—that this may not be the best investment in order to get a Green Card.
 However, if you're an attorney and you're doing that, and you represent the developer as well, you have what's called the duty of confidentiality.
 Any information that you learn from your client in the course of legal representation, for purposes of legal representation, is confidential and cannot be shared with any third party.
 What do you do when you represent somebody else who has an exact contrary interest and you can't share that very critical information?